jeffersonnnn/ZEclipse/docs/USABILITY.md

-# BlackoutSOL - Usability Guide
+# ZEclipse - Usability Guide

 *Last updated: May 17, 2025*

 ## Introduction

-BlackoutSOL is an advanced privacy-enhancing solution for Solana transactions, designed to provide strong anonymity guarantees while maintaining ease of use.
-This document outlines how to effectively use BlackoutSOL, with special emphasis on the multi-wallet distribution feature for enhanced privacy.
+ZEclipse is an advanced privacy-enhancing solution for Solana transactions, designed to provide strong anonymity guarantees while maintaining ease of use.
+This document outlines how to effectively use ZEclipse, with special emphasis on the multi-wallet distribution feature for enhanced privacy.

 ## Core Concepts

 ### Privacy Through Anonymity

-BlackoutSOL achieves transaction privacy through a sophisticated multi-hop routing system that breaks the on-chain connection between sender and recipient.
+ZEclipse achieves transaction privacy through a sophisticated multi-hop routing system that breaks the on-chain connection between sender and recipient.
 Key privacy features include:

 - **Multi-hop Routing**: Each transaction passes through 4 hops, making it impossible to trace the flow of funds
 - **Split Distribution**: Funds are split into multiple paths, further obfuscating the transaction flow